Sammyjrjr/Final_project_House_price_prediction_in_Perth/README.md

 # Project Description
+This was my final project about the sold houses in Perth between 1990 and 2020.

 # About the Dataset
-For this project we used a dataset from the 2019 StockX Data Contest.
-You can find the dataset [here](https://s3.amazonaws.com/stockx-sneaker-analysis/wp-content/uploads/2019/02/StockX-Data-Contest-2019-3.xlsx).
+For this project I used a dataset from kaggle You can find the dataset [here](https://www.kaggle.com/datasets/syuzai/perth-house-prices)

-The dataset consists of a random sample of all Off-White x Nike and Yeezy 350 sneaker transactions between 9/1/2017 and 13/02/2019.
-In total there  are 99.956 total sales in the data set.
-The sample consists of U.S. sales data only.
+The dataset consists of a sold houses transactions between 1990 and 2020.
+In total there  are 33656 rows and 19 columns.